brendan-duncan/image/README.md

 ##Overview

-A Dart library to encode and decode various image formats.
+A Dart library providing the ability to load, save and manipulate images in a variety of different file formats.

 The library has no reliance on `dart:io`, so it can be used for both server and web applications.

-The image library currently supports decoding and encoding the following
+**Supported Image Formats:**

-formats:
+Read/Write:

 - PNG / Animated APNG
 - JPEG
 - Targa
 - GIF / Animated GIF

-Decoding Only:
+Read Only:

 - WebP / Animated WebP
 - TIFF